-For a number of years now, I’ve been singing in a 12-voice jazz group, Signon Acher (Something Else).
+For a goodly number of years now, I’ve been singing modern a cappella, a young genre of mostly young music for mostly young singers and listeners.
 I sing mostly the contrabass part—you know, the real low dum-dum-dum underneath everyone else that you can’t really hear but it looks funny and fun and is kind of endearing and cute, even if not many Caruso’s begin their careers there.
 And I’d like to share with you this week how I decided to become a bass.

 The ones who get the spotlight are those prima divas, the sopranos.
 They sing the melody, draw everyone’s attention, they a priori get first crack at all the solos.
 And, singing the melody, they don’t need to be too smart.
 So I tried that; and, cute as they were, I got tired of the inner blonde vapidness of singing melodies.